Your First Days as Head of Product Management

 4. Create your product playbook.

-Some product managers are technical; some aren’t.
-Every product manager uses different templates, tools they’ve found or developed, or techniques brought back from training sessions, each with a different look and feel.
+Some product managers are experienced; some aren’t.
+In most cases, each product manager uses different templates, tools they’ve found or developed, or techniques brought back from training sessions—each with a different look and feel.

 As a product management executive, you want a common set of methods so you don’t have to “learn” each deliverable every time.